influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/post.md

 ```

 ### Post alerts from a defined handler
 The following setup sends an alert to the `cpu` topic with the message, "Hey, check your CPU".
-A post handler is added that subscribes to the `cpu` topic and posts all alert messages to to the url and endpoint defined in the `kapacitor.conf`.
+A post handler is added that subscribes to the `cpu` topic and posts all alert messages to the url and endpoint defined in the `kapacitor.conf`.

 Create a TICKscript that publishes alert messages to a topic.
 The TICKscript below sends an alert message to the `cpu` topic any time idle CPU usage drops below 10%.